6 questions to ask this tax time

 6. Where can I get help?

 You’re responsible for what’s reported in your tax return, even if you lodge with a registered tax agent.
 If you’re not sure about something, just ask the ATO or your agent.
 If you’re feeling overwhelmed or getting behind with your obligations let your agent and the ATO know as early as possible to find a solution.
+Contact a tax return accountant sydney and ensure your finances.

 Most small businesses lodge their tax return through a registered tax agent.
 When you have your yearly appointment with your agent, why not take the opportunity to speak with them about more than your tax return?
 They could help you to identify areas of improvement, or check that your record keeping processes meet requirements.